jasonm23/onlisp-markdown/onlisp.md

 ```

 which in this case is not all that different.
 The longer the macro deﬁnition,
 however, the more important it is to use backquote.
-Figure 7.1 contains two
+[Figure 7.1](#figure-71-a-macro-deﬁned-with-and-without-backquote) contains two
-possible deﬁnitions of nif, a macro which does a three-way numeric if.
-2
+possible deﬁnitions of nif, a macro which does a three-way numeric `if`.

 The ﬁrst argument should evaluate to a number.
 Then the second, third, or
 fourth argument is evaluated, depending on whether the ﬁrst was positive, zero,